Congratulations Max Cui, our 2024 Aotearoa Barista Champion

 Emma is the Communication and Administration Coordinator for the NZSCA.

-After gaining a Degree in Hospitality Management, Emma has worked in Sydney, Dublin, Auckland, London, and most recently Wellington again.
-She has owned and managed cafes and tech judged in the 2015 and 2016 NZBCs.
+She has owned and managed cafes and tech judged in the 2015 and 2016 NZBC’s.
+One of her biggest challenges was completing the SCA Level 2 Barista Guild Certification.
 One of the greatest joys she gets from the coffee industry is watching young people progress through their coffee journey.

 She is super excited to be working with the NZSCA as it unites the industry and allows her to work with previous colleagues, some of her all-time coffee heroes, and an even wider community of passionate amazing people, some of whom she is yet to meet.
-She is the Association’s Employee of the Year 2023.

 Contractor